- My weight-loss strategy was completely wrong

 Just stop yourself once this week from overeating, over-exercising, or whatever self-defeating pattern you want to break.

 Keep track of your progress.
 You’ll be surprised how small changes spark big changes.
-Baby steps is a powerful weight-loss strategy—whether you’re breaking or making a habit.
+Baby steps are a powerful weight-loss strategy—whether you’re breaking or making a habit.

 Ask for help

 I had a problem with asking for help.
 I thought it made me weak.
-Now I know that you need to get in the experts so you can focus on your own expertise.
+Now I know that you need to get in the experts so you can get healthy and focus on your own expertise.
 What are you passionate about?
 What do you want to do with your life?
-The goal is to free up your time and energy to do the things you care about, not to prove you can lose weight or get over an eating disorder on your own.
+The goal is to free up your time and energy to do the things you care about.
+Getting healthy helps you reach your potential inside and out.
+Your goal is not to prove you can lose weight or get over an eating disorder on your own.

 Asking for help is not about losing control, it’s about taking control of your life.
 Asking someone to help you learn how to drive a car makes the process of getting your license faster, safer and more successful.
 Don’t reinvent the wheel.
 Be open to ask for help from an expert if you are having difficulty breaking down self-destructive habits.